axrati/ai-model-tester/README.md

 Testing was also done via the `./cli` interface to make sure long times were avoided.
 Acceptable response time is likely maxed at 2-3 seconds for high throughput needs.

-All of the run tests will be found here.
+All outcomes will be noted here, along with a conclusion.